OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ta/view.md

 ---
 title: view
-description: Technical analysis with OpenBB - Learn how to use finviz model and view chart using stock ticker.
+description: "Technical analysis with OpenBB - Learn how to use finviz model and view" chart using stock ticker.
 Detailed examples, parameters, and source code included.
 keywords:
 - technical analysis